After years of exploring the Spanish Pyrenees, here are some of the most beautiful places I think every first-time visitor should see.

 4. Valle del Aragon & Astun

-I visited Valle del Aragon during my last 4-day Pyrenees Road Trip.
+Valle del Aragón was one of the first places I ever got to visit in the Pyrenees during my last 4-day road trip, and it still feels really special to me – as my obsession with the region started here.
 The two absolute highlights of it were: hiking 7 Lagos de Astun (one of the top trails in the Pyrenees) and visiting San Juan de La Peña, one of the secret and beautiful monasteries in Spain.

 5. Vall de Boi & Romanic Churches